Jumio/mobile-sdk-ios/README.md

 * Starscream.framework (iProov dependency)
 * SocketIO.framework (iProov dependency)

-__Using ZoOm (manually):__
-* NetverifyFace.framework
-* ZoomAuthentication.framework

 __Note:__ Our sample project on GitHub contains the sample implementation without our frameworks.
 The project file contains a “Run Script Phase” which downloads our frameworks automatically during build time.
+In case your application uses ZoOm as a liveness vendor, please contact [Jumio support](https://support.jumio.com) or your account manager directly.

 The Jumio Mobile SDK consists of several dynamic frameworks.
 Depending on which product you use, you'll have to add the right frameworks to your project.